Provectus-Software-GmbH/SCA_Connectors/readme.md

 This repository contains the available **SCA Connectors** and their corresponding implementation folders.

+For full documentation (including detailed setup guides), refer to the documentation included in the connector ZIP package.

 ## Available Connectors

 The repository currently includes the following connectors: